-Deviation (passband) is the programma- peviation ble band around the setpoint in which the + setpoint can be programmed to energize sp the relay inside or outside the deviation hand
+Deviation (passband) is the programma- Deviation ble band around the setpoint in which the + setpoint can be programmed to energize specified the relay inside or outside the deviation band

-The deviation setting can be any value abetween 1 and 65535 counts.
+The deviation setting can be any value + between 1 and 65535 counts.
 The number of counts selected act both positively and negatively on the setpoint, forming a deviation band around the setpoint.